welpo/git-sumi/website/docs/examples.md

 # Process each non-empty line in the commit message as an individual commit.
 split_lines = false

-# Rule: capitalize the first letter of commit descriptions.
+# Rule: commit description must start with the specified case.
+Options: "any", "lower", "upper".
-capitalize_description = true
+description_case = "upper"

 # Rule: use the imperative mood in the description (e.g. "Fix bug" instead of "Fixed bug").
 imperative = true